This is How Many Hours Bloggers Work Per Week

 The ‘Resources page’ directs your audience to the content on your site that has the most important information related to your niche, as well as recommends services and products that you think may be beneficial to your target audience.

-But since at this stage of your site you still don’t have any blog posts and no partnerships with affiliate programs, you’ll have to come back to create this page at some point later.
+But since at this stage of your site you still don’t have any blog posts and no partnerships with affiliate programs, you’ll have to go back to create this page at some point later.

 Estimated time: 3 to 7 hours (taking into account that this step involves creative processes and that they may need several updates).